Hisako, Princess Takamado: Public life and activities

 In March 2004, the Princess was elected to succeed Queen Noor of Jordan as honorary president of BirdLife International.
 In November 2004, she visited Bangkok, Thailand, to attend the 3rd IUCN World Conference as honorary president of BirdLife International.
 She visited Montevideo, Uruguay in 2008, and Buenos Aires, Argentina for the Birdlife World Conservation Conference.
 During this visit, she attended special high goal polo exhibition played by the Novillo Astrada brothers in her honor at the La Aguada Polo Club.

 In June 2005, she visited Germany to attend the 2005 FIFA Confederations Cup, attending matches between Germany against Argentina, and Japan against Brazil.
 Afterwards, she visited Jordan to attend the royal wedding of Princess Badiya bint El Hassan.
 In November of the same year, returned to England for the Global Council Meeting of BirdLife International.
 In January 2006, she returned to Canada to attend the opening of the "Prince Takamado Gallery of Japan" at the Royal Ontario Museum.
 She also returned to Germany later that year in order to attend the 2006 FIFA World Cup.

-In June 2013, she visited Sweden to attend the wedding of Princess Madeleine of Sweden and Christopher O'Neill.
-In July 2017, she visited Dublin, Ireland to celebrate the 60th anniversary of modern Ireland–Japan relations.
+In June 2013, she visited Sweden to attend the Wedding of Princess Madeleine and Christopher O'Neill.
+In July 2017, she visited Dublin, Republic of Ireland to celebrate the 60th anniversary of modern Ireland–Japan relations.
 In August 2019, she visited Edmonton, Canada to celebrate the 90th anniversary of diplomatic relations between Japan and Canada.
 In November 2022, she visited Qatar to watch 2022 FIFA World Cup.

+In May–June 2023, she visited Jordan with her eldest daughter, Princess Tsuguko to attend the Wedding of Hussein, Crown Prince of Jordan, and Rajwa Al Saif.